The Wife of Bath's Tale: Feminist critique

 The Wife of Bath's Prologue simultaneously enumerates and critiques the long tradition of misogyny in ancient and medieval literature.
-As Cooper notes, the Wife of Bath's "materials are part of the vast medieval stock of antifeminism", giving St. Jerome's Adversus Jovinianum, which was "written to refute the proposition put forward by one Jovinianus that virginity and marriage were of equal worth,” as one of many examples.
+As Helen Cooper notes, the Wife of Bath's "materials are part of the vast medieval stock of antifeminism", giving St. Jerome's Adversus Jovinianum, which was "written to refute the proposition put forward by one Jovinianus that virginity and marriage were of equal worth,” as one of many examples.

-Jane Chance (1995) suggests that the Wife's Prologue, depicting a self-assured and realistic (rather than allegorical) woman, might have been written as a self-imposed "poetic penance" for Chaucer's "shameful" depiction of Criseyde in Troilus and Criseyde, which he himself acknowledged in the Prologue to The Legend of Good Women.
+Jane Chance (1995) suggests that the Wife of Bath's Prologue, depicting a self-assured and realistic (rather than allegorical) woman, might have been written as a self-imposed "poetic penance" for Chaucer's "shameful" depiction of Criseyde in Troilus and Criseyde, which he himself acknowledged in the Prologue to The Legend of Good Women.

 Ruth Evans, in Feminist Readings in Middle English Literature (1995), postulates that the Wife of Bath embodies the ideology of "sexual economics" and suffers the "psychological effects of economic necessity, specifically on sexual mores."
-The Wife is described as a woman in the trade of textiles, she is neither upper-class or lower, strictly a middle-class woman living independently off her own profit.
-The Wife sees the economics of marriage as a profitable business endeavor, based solely on supply and demand: she sells her body in marriage, and in return she is given money in the form of titles and inheritance.
+The Wife of Bath is described as a woman in the trade of textiles, she is neither upper-class or lower, strictly a middle-class woman living independently off her own profit.
+The Wife of Bath sees the economics of marriage as a profitable business endeavor, based solely on supply and demand: she sells her body in marriage, and in return she is given money in the form of titles and inheritance.
 She is both the broker and the commodity in this arrangement.